Corbin Carroll Preview, Player Props: Diamondbacks vs. Dodgers

 - The Dodgers pitching staff is 19th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Dodgers have the 17th-ranked team ERA across all MLB pitching staffs (4.24).
+- The Dodgers' 4.23 team ERA ranks 16th across all MLB pitching staffs.

-- Dodgers pitchers combine to rank 13th in baseball in home runs given up (152 total, 1.2 per game).
+- Dodgers pitchers combine to rank 14th in baseball in home runs allowed (153 total, 1.2 per game).

-- In his last outing on Tuesday against the Cleveland Guardians, the righty threw 6 1/3 innings, allowing four earned runs while surrendering six hits.
+- In his last outing on Thursday against the Cleveland Guardians, the left-hander threw two innings, giving up one earned run while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.